wen-l-liu/HotSpot/README.md

 # HotSpot

 ## Overview
-HotSpot is a Django-based web application designed for hot sauce enthusiasts to discover, review, and shop for a curated selection of hot sauces.
-The platform combines a modern, responsive design (using Bootstrap 5) with robust user features, including authentication, product reviews, and admin management.
-The site holds a Products page with a collection of items with reviews, and a Blogs page with user created blogs for hot sauce related content like recipes.
-Product Reviews and Blog comments has full CRUD functionality, enabling users to create, read, update, and delete reviews efficiently.
+HotSpot is a web application built with Django that allows fans of hot sauce to discover, review, and shop from a curated selection of hot sauces.
+The platform combines a modern, responsive design using Bootstrap with robust user features, including authentication, product reviews, and admin management.
+The site features a Products page with a collection of items with reviews, and a Blogs page with user-generated content such as recipes and other hot sauce-related content.
+With the full CRUD functionality of Product Reviews and Blog comments, users can easily create, read, update, and delete reviews efficiently.

 ## Table of Contents